hundeo:

 How to recognize a fever in a dog

 The most important symptom is of course the increased body temperature.
 You can sometimes detect a fever in your furry companion even without a thermometer.
-Simple body contact is sufficient in some cases, for example, to detect heated ears, armpits or a hot belly.
+Simple body contact is sufficient in some cases to detect, for example, heated ears, armpits or a hot belly.

 Your protégé has probably lost fluids and is drinking more because of it.
 He is weakened, seems weak, plays less and seems to have no more energy.